 All safeguarding concerns should be reported to one of the College Safeguarding Officers.
 This could either be done by completing a Safeguarding Incident or Concern Form and sending this to the Safeguarding Officer, or for more urgent or uncertain issues, speaking with the Safeguarding Officer.
 The Safeguarding Officer should gather and record details of the concern by either speaking with the referrer and/or the student(s) involved.
 Promises of confidentiality should not be made as it may be necessary to inform others of the situation, particularly if there is a risk of harm to anyone or a risk of a serious crime or terrorist offence being committed.
 Information should be written in the referrer or student's own words and leading questions should not be asked.
 Care must be taken in asking or interpreting responses to questions about incidents as this could have an effect on the evidence which is put forward if there are any subsequent legal proceedings.
 Copies of reports, information, etc., should be kept securely locked at all times.
-A full written record should be made immediately on the Safeguarding Incident or Concern Form and the Safeguarding Log should be filled out.
+A full written record should be made immediately on the Safeguarding Incident or Concern Form, clearly indicating actions taken by the Safeguarding Officer.
 The form must have a date, time and signature (of the person completing the form) on it.
+Completed referral forms are sent to the safeguarding@brooklands.ac.uk and the Safeguarding Lead (Deputy DSL) logs against curriculum areas and assigns curriculum specific CASE NUMBERS; for confidentiality, case numbers are used as a point of reference for further communications including 'high risk student assessments'.
+Each case file generates a front sheet that records a timeline of events and is updated with each action undertaken by the Safeguarding Lead (Deputy DSL)